BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for antique barometers.

 Barometers are precision scientific instruments.

-Any sudden movement, or accidental knocks, can damage a barometer's delicate mechanism.
+Sudden movement or accidental knocks can damage a barometer's delicate mechanism.

 Before moving an antique barometer, consult a BADA specialist for advice on the best method of transit.